Rhodes, Greece. Love in the Times of Ancient Civilisations

 “Get up!”
 Shouted Croesus, who was already pulling the old woman’s arm to help her.
 “You have to board the boat and leave the port immediately; the entire palace will get out in the streets in a moment, and all will be lost!”

-Ebele grabbed her bag filled with coins and started to where the boat was moored.
+Ebele grabbed her bag filled with coins and ran to where the boat was moored.

 The moonlight was casting a pale light over the metallic Colossus.
 Ebele lifted her eyes to the massive structure and saw it trembling dangerously over the port.
 A deafening metallic creak filled the air above their heads, stopping the three of them dead on their way.

 The left knee of the Colossus cracked open.
 The giant gave up his watch and fell with a thunderous noise over the boats moored in port.
-The ray-crowned head of the Colossus collapsed across the pier, taking it down to the bottom of the sea, together with the three souls that were desperately looking to escape destiny.
+The Colossus’ ray-crowned head collapsed across the pier, taking it down to the bottom of the sea, together with the three souls that were desperately looking to escape destiny.

 I opened my eyes as the tour guide announced that the bus was approaching the cruise terminal.
-I had to rub the sleep away and the weird dream that I just woke up from.
+I had to rub the sleep away and the weird dream.

 I searched around for any sign of a fallen Colossus.
 Nothing!
 The two relatively tall bronze columns that towered at the entrance in Mandraki Port sported on top the two animal-symbols of Rhodes: Elafos (stag) and Elafina (doe).
 Not as imposing as the thirty-three meters tall Colossus, yet stylishly adorning the sea gate.